 Heat a small non-stick frying pan for a minute or so, then add the butter and let it melt.
 Don’t allow the butter to brown or it will discolour the eggs.

 Pour in the egg mixture and let it sit, without stirring, for 20 seconds.
 Stir with a wooden spoon, lifting and folding it over from the bottom of the pan.

 Let it sit for another 10 seconds then stir and fold again.

-Repeat until the eggs are softly set and slightly runny in places, then remove from the heat and leave for a few seconds to finish cooking.
+Repeat until the eggs are softly set and slightly runny in places.
+Remove from the heat and leave for a moment to finish cooking.

 Give a final stir and serve the velvety scramble without delay.

 Getting the best resultsChef Bill Granger says, always use a non-stick pan with a wooden spoon for best results and easy cleaning.
 Don't over-stir - think of theseas folded eggs rather than scrambled.
 The eggs should have the texture of soft curds.
 It's best not to cook more than three portions in one go as you will overcrowd the pan and the eggs won't cook as well.
 For larger numbers, cook in two pans rather than one.

 More scrambled eggs ideasFor more creamy eggs inspiration, check out these scrambled eggs recipes with a twist.